 Big data is a combination of structured, semistructured and unstructured data collected by organizations that can be mined for information and used in machine learning projects, predictive modeling and other advanced analytics applications.

 Systems that process and store big data have become a common component of data management architectures in organizations.
 Big data is often characterized by the 3Vs: the large volume of data in many environments, the wide variety of data types stored in big data systems and the velocity at which the data is generated, collected and processed.
-These characteristics were first identified by Doug Laney, then an analyst at Meta Group Inc., in a report published in 2001; Gartner further popularized them after it acquired Meta Group in 2005.
+These characteristics were first identified by Doug Laney, then an analyst at Meta Group Inc., in 2001; Gartner further popularized them after it acquired Meta Group in 2005.
 More recently, several other Vs have been added to different descriptions of big data, including veracity, value and variability.

 Importance of big data

 For example, big data can provide companies with valuable insights into their customers that can be used to refine marketing campaigns and techniques in order to increase customer engagement and conversion rates.

 Furthermore, utilizing big data enables companies to become increasingly customer-centric.
 Historical and real-time data can be used to assess the evolving preferences of consumers, consequently enabling businesses to update and improve their marketing strategies and become more responsive to customer desires and needs.

 Examples of big data

 - Comparative analysis.
 This includes the examination of user behavior metrics and the observation of real-time customer engagement in order to compare one company's products, services and brand authority with those of its competition.